mirochaj/ares/doc/example_popIII.rst

 Note on Feedback
 ~~~~~~~~~~~~~~~~
 One of the defining features of PopIII sources is their susceptibility to the global Lyman-Werner (LW) background, which drives up the minimum halo mass for star formation and thus limits the PopIII star formation rate density (SFRD).
-Because the LW background depends on the SFRD, the introduction of PopIII sources means *ares* calculations must be performed iteratively.
+Because the LW background depends on the SFRD, the introduction of PopIII sources means *ARES* calculations must be performed iteratively.
 As a result, **you will notice that these models can be quite a bit slower than normal ares calculations (by a factor of a few up to an order of magnitude, typically.**)

 There is some control, here, however.
 If you're not looking for much accuracy, you can change the default set of convergence criteria to accelerate things.